by Steve Horn

 After Natalia Cintron, a native of Argentina, was convicted for “trafficking in illegal drugs” under Fla.
 Stat. § 893.135(1)(c), the U.S. Department of Homeland Security began proceedings to deport her.
 When an immigration judge ordered her deportation, finding that Cintron’s conviction under § 893.135(1)(c) was a “drug trafficking crime” under the Immigration and Nationality Act (“INA”), Cintron appealed to the Board of Immigrations Appeals (“BIA”).
 The BIA found that § 893.135(1)(c) was divisible and that Cintron’s conviction qualified as a drug trafficking crime, requiring her deportation.
 Cintron appealed to the Eleventh Circuit.

 The INA requires deportation of an alien who is convicted of an “aggravated felony,” which includes a “drug trafficking crime,” defined under the federal CSA as manufacturing, distributing, or possessing with intent to do so.
-Mere possession ...
+Mere possession or purchase of drugs in not enough.
+Fla.
+Stat. § 893.135(1)(c) provides that a ...

 by Christopher Zoukis